kcde/kontact-backend/README.md

 ## TODO

-- [ ] Verify Users with there password before deleting
+- [x] Verify Users with there password before deleting
 - [x] Retutn 404 when trying to delete an unavailable email
 - [x] User should be added with unique email
+- [ ] Set up test database

 ## Run Locally